 Columbia University Residence Hall Director in New York, New York

-Staff supervision & development.
-RHD will train and supervise 8-16 student staff members, facilitate weekly staff meetings, and implement and initiate individual and team development in the residence hall community.
-RHD is an active and visible presence at meetings and events beyond business hours.
+Staff supervision & development: RHD will train and supervise 8-16 student staff members (residential advisers), facilitate weekly staff meetings, and implement and initiate individual and team development in the residence hall community.
+RHD is an active and visible presence at meetings and events beyond usual business hours.

 Student Conduct and Wellness: Assist students in taking responsibility for the safety and well-being of fellow community members and the physical environment.
 Document conduct concerns and provide follow-up.
 Oversee adjudication and educational sanctioning, written warnings, and/or fines.
 Keep accurate records of conflicts, student interactions, and disciplinary conferences in accordance with federal reporting standards of the Clery Act of the Department of Education.
 Know and communicate all school-specific and University rules and regulations in relation to residential living.